 Injuries sustained in manufacturing accidents can be minor, or they can be extremely debilitating.
 Workers can lose their ability to earn a living.
 Their future livelihood jeopardized.
 The dedication of a good workers’ compensation lawyer often means the difference between a mediocre settlement and one that takes care of you and your family.

 According to the U.S. Bureau of Labor Statistics, 329 fatal work injuries were recorded in the manufacturing industry in 2010.
-Have you been involved in a manufacturing accident, and need to file a worker’s compensation claim?
-The workers’ compensation and personal injury lawyers at Wilson, Reives & Silverman know your rights and are ready to help you get the compensation you deserve.
-Your health may have already been compromised – let our attorneys help you while you get back on your feet.
+Have you been involved in a manufacturing accident and need to file a worker’s compensation claim?
+The workers’ compensation and personal injury lawyers at Wilson, Reives, Silverman & Doran know your rights and are ready to help you get the compensation you deserve.

 What are the most common manufacturing workplace hazards?

-Strains, sprains and tears account for 4 of every 10 injuries and can cause thousands of missed workdays annually.
+Strains, sprains, and tears account for 4 out of every 10 injuries and can cause thousands of missed workdays annually.
 Other serious injuries can be caused by the following accidents and risks:

 Being struck by objects or equipment